Student Guidelines on Course Evaluations

 Course evaluations at McGill

 As students, you have both the right and the responsibility to provide feedback to instructors and administrators.
 McGill students have completed course evaluations for all courses regularly since 1992.
 Mercury, the online course evaluation system was implemented University-wide in 2008.
 Mercury is used to collect McGill’s course evaluations data from students for all courses with five (5) or more registered students.
-A minimum of five students is required to protect anonymity; however, an evaluation can be created for these courses with the unanimous consent of the instructor and students.
+A minimum of five students is required to protect anonymity.
 Please contact the Mercury Liaison in your unit for additional information.

 Why complete evaluations?

 End-of-course evaluations are an important mode of communication about the quality of courses and teaching that you experience.
 Course evaluations have the potential to improve courses and teaching, benefitting future students who will take those courses.
-However, for course evaluations to be useful, students have to take the time to complete them.
 Course evaluations help in four main ways:

 - They provide information to future students about courses and instructors.